Asa Gray: Career

 On July 17, 1838, Gray became the very first permanent paid professor at the newly founded University of Michigan, although in the event he never taught classes.
 His position was also the first one devoted solely to botany at any educational institution in America.
 Appointed Professor of Botany and Zoology, Gray was dispatched to Europe by the regents of the university for the purpose of purchasing a suitable array of books to form the university's library, and equipment such as microscopes to aid research.
 Botanist Charles F. Jenkins states that the main purpose of this trip was to examine American flora in Europe's herbariums.
 Gray departed on the packet ship Philadelphia on November 9, 1838, sailing through The Narrows out of New York Harbor nine days before his 28th birthday.
 Gray and the regents were both involved in stocking the university library.
 In 1839 the regents purchased a complete copy of Audubon's The Birds of America for the then-extraordinary sum of $970.
 Gray's first stop was in Glasgow, visiting William Hooker, who aided and financially supported many botanists, including Gray.
 On January 16, 1839, he arrived in London and stayed until March 14.
 He then spent time in Paris, where he collaborated with Joseph Decaisne at the Jardin des Plantes.
 In mid-April 1839 he left Paris for Italy by way of southern France, then visiting Genoa, Rome, Florence, Venice, Bologna, Padua, and Trieste.
 After Italy, Gray went to Vienna, Austria.
 While in Vienna, he spent twelve days studying specimen collections and gardens with Stephan Endlicher, who also introduced him to other local botanists.
 In 1840 Endlicher became director of the Botanical Garden of the University of Vienna.
-Departing Austria, Gray went to Munich, Zurich, and Geneva, where he met the prominent botanist Augustin Pyramus de Candolle, who died in 1841.
+Departing Austria, Gray went to Munich, Zürich, and Geneva, where he met the prominent botanist Augustin Pyramus de Candolle, who died in 1841.
 Gray continued extensive collaboration with de Candolle's son Alphonse Pyramus de Candolle.
 Gray returned to Germany, going to Freiburg, Tübingen, Dresden, Halle, and then Berlin, where he stayed for a month.
 While in Berlin, he spent most of his time in Schöneberg, where the region's Botanical Gardens were then located.
 Gray then returned to London by way of Hamburg.
 Gray admitted he just managed some of the book purchasing and that he delegated the actual buying of books to George Palmer Putnam, who was then living in London.
 Gray spent a year in Europe, leaving for America from Portsmouth, England, aboard the sailing ship Toronto on October 1, 1839, and arriving back in New York on November 4.
 Gray, together with his agents, eventually purchased about 3,700 books for the University of Michigan library.
 The regents at the University of Michigan were so impressed by Gray's work in Europe, including his spending about $1,500 of his own money on specimen collections, that they granted him another year's salary that covered him until the summer of 1841.
 However, finances at the university were so bad that they asked him to resign in April 1840.